HoiDam/Markdown_CISSP/CybraryNotes/Domain7.md

 - RAID-5 Disk striping with parity: Fault tolerance + speed

 ### Redundant Servers
 - Primary server mirrors data to secondary server
 ~ primary fails it rollover to secondary
 ~ server fault tolerance

 ### Clustering
 - Group of servers that are managed as a single system
 - Higher availability, Greater scalability, easier to manage instead of instead of individual systems
-- May provide redundancy, load balancing, or both.
+- May provide redundancy, load balancing, or both
 ~ Active/Passive
 ~ Active/Active
 - Cluster looks like google server the user (server farm)

 ### Uninteruptible Power Supply
 - Issue to consider
 ~ Size of load UPS can support
 ~ How long it can support this load(battery duration)
 ~ Speed the UPS takes on the load when the primary power sources fails
 ~ Physical space required
 - Desirable Features
 ~ Long battery life
 ~ Remote diagnostic software
 ~ EMI/RFI filters to prevent data errors caused by electrical noise
 ~ High MTBF values
 ~ Allow for automatic shudown of system

 ## Backups
 - Backup software and having backup hardware is a large part of network availability
 - Important to be able to restore data
 ~ If a hard drive fails
 ~ A disaster take place
 ~ Some types of software corruption

 ### Full backup
 - Archive bit is reset

 ### Incremental backup
 - Backs up all filese that have been modified since last backup